Maggie Shaddick

-Margaret E. ("Maggie") Shaddick (19 March 1926 – 13 March 2019) was a cub scout pack leader in both England and Canada.
+Margaret E. Shaddick (19 March 1926 – 13 March 2019) was a cub scout pack leader in both England and Canada.
 She was the first woman appointed as a district commissioner in Canada and later served as the assistant provincial commissioner for international relationships of the Quebec Council of Scouts Canada.
 Shaddick was awarded the 338th Bronze Wolf awarded by the World Scout Committee for exceptional services to world scouting.

 Early life and education

 Margaret Elizabeth Anne Carrie, known as "Maggie" was born on 19 March 1926, in Montreal to Margaret M. (née Kilbourn) and Gideon Milroy "Roy" Carrie.
 Her father was a mining engineer who had served as a colonel in the Canadian forces during World War I. Both of her parents were originally from Owen Sound, Ontario.
 Maggie was the oldest daughter.
 She and her younger sister Joan lived with their parents in Montreal West for a time and then moved to Westmount, Quebec.
 Maggie completed her secondary education at Westmount High School and then moved with her parents to London, when her father was given a diplomatic post there after the end of World War II.